Do you find it difficult to meditate? Guided meditation may work for you.

 - If you’re new to meditation, be patient.
 Don’t judge your meditations as “bad” if you find you’re distracted.
 It is normal for thoughts to come and go—they don’t lessen the benefits of your meditation.
 You’ll receive the benefits anyway, even when you may not necessarily feel it was a “good” meditation.

 - Be consistent.
 EVERY DAY, some form of meditation, make it a part of your routine.
 If it’s important enough, you will make time for it.
 Everyone can spare 10 minutes a day.

 - Explore different styles of meditation to find techniques you enjoy.
 There are a myriad forms of meditation, such as a walking meditation, eating meditation, repetitive chanting, and many more.
 In all of these, you train your mind to focus on the present moment—which is really the only place in which life happens.

-I wish you clarity, contentment, and meaning in your life, through the practice of Yoga Nidra.
-Namaste.
+I wish you clarity, contentment, and meaning in your life; for you and for the benefit of others.